December 30th 2019

 Azelio CEO Jonas Eklind says: “This has been an eventful year for Azelio, which we are now ending successfully with the delivery of the first electricity produced during our verification project in Morocco.
 We have now laid the foundations for the industrialisation of our technology, and I look forward to starting to turn the great interest shown in Azelio’s solution into actual orders next year.”

 Earlier today, Azelio announced that the rights issue for which the subscription period ended on December 23, 2019, was oversubscribed.
 The company will thus receive approximately SEK 350 million before deduction of transaction costs.
-The funds will finance the company’s ongoing operations and the commercialization of its thermal energy storage technology and Stirling-based sustainable electricity generation.
+The funds will finance the company’s ongoing operations and the commercialisation of its thermal energy storage technology and Stirling-based sustainable electricity generation.

 For further information, please contact